MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cross-cluster-or-database-queries.md

 > [!NOTE]
 > Cross-database access is subject to the usual permission checks.
 > To execute a query, you must have read permission to the default database and
-> to every other database referenced in the query (in the current and remote clusters).
+> to every other database referenced in the query.
+> For more information, see [Kusto role-based access control](../access-control/role-based-access-control.md).

 > [!TIP]
 > The number of records returns is limited, even if there's no specific use of the `take` operator.
 To lift this limit, use the `notruncation` client request option.
 For more information, see [Query limits](../concepts/querylimits.md).